xtompie/dx/content/val.md

 # Val

-In DX a screen updates by swapping whole HTML fragments.
-Working with values is the exception, used only when a swap cannot do the job.
-Val is that exception: two-way binding between a JavaScript object and the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
+In DX a screen updates by swapping a whole HTML fragment.
+A swap is the simplest and fastest way to update, so it comes first.
+When a swap cannot do the job, the work happens on individual values.
+Val is for that: two-way binding between a JavaScript object and the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
 An element is marked, an object is written to it, and the same object is read back.

 <!-- source: Val/Val.js -->